sharan447/HumanPoximityDetectorForCovid-19/README.md

 From our Literature Survey, the trials included common state-of-the-art object detection models such as Faster RCNN, SSD, and we calculated for YOLO v3.
 YOLO v3 demonstrated efficient performance with balanced FPS = 23.
-Since this method is highly sensitive to the camera's spatial position, it can be fine-tuned to better align with the corresponding field of view.
+Yolo model performed better providing accurate results compared to the methods above.
+To implement in real time, when our model was applied in college campus and on live camera it provided satisfactory results.